cedar-policy/cedar-docs/docs/collections/_other/security.md

 + **Detect optional attributes referenced without an existence check.** &ndash; For example, `principal.optionalValue < 100` instead of `principal has optionalValue && principal.optionalValue < 100`
 + **Detect invalid parameters to the constructors of extension types.** &ndash; For example, `IP("3.45.1111.43")` isn’t a valid IP address.

 Writing a schema and using the policy validator can give you increased confidence that you’ve written your authorization policies correctly.
 It is your responsibility to write a schema that correctly models your data.
 It is the responsibility of Cedar to ensure that the validator is correct.
+Cedar includes *entity validation* and *request validation* that you can use to check that your data conforms to your schema.
 We achieve a high confidence in the correctness of the validator by formally modeling it using Lean.
 We have proved the correctness of the validation algorithm, and we use differential testing to ensure the production validator matches the behavior of the formal model.
 For more information, see [Cedar policy validation against schema](../policies/validation.html).

 ## Input Validation {#security-input-validation}
 The Cedar spec places no restrictions on the size of Cedar policies, schemas, or requests.